in·spi·ra·tion

 /ˌinspəˈrāSH(ə)n/

-Its unique shape has made it a natural inspiration for artists, symbolizing creativity and the unpredictable twists of life.
+The Corkscrew - Its unique shape has made it a natural inspiration for artists, symbolizing creativity and the unpredictable twists of life.
 In folklore, its spirals are thought to represent the intricate paths of life or serve as a botanical reflection of life's complexities.

 Garrard 301 | Classic Transcription Turntable, 1953–1965